rycgogo/lcc-state-dependence-code/README.md

 ```text
 data/LCC_CALIPSO_MODIS_ERA5_Tadv_2.5deg_monthly_2007-2021.nc
 ```
+> Note: The filename contains `2.5deg` for historical reasons.
+The actual analysis grid is 2° latitude × 5° longitude, as documented in the manuscript and dataset metadata.
 4. The scripts in `code/figures/` resolve this path automatically and write generated figures and CSV files to `outputs/`.

 > **Important consistency check before release:** the current manuscript describes a common grid of 2° latitude × 5° longitude, while the archived package filename uses `2.5deg`.
 Confirm the actual grid in the deposited NetCDF metadata and make the manuscript, filename, and this README consistent before final submission.